-From time to time, new accounting pronouncements are issued by the International Accounting Standards Board ("IASB") orother standards-setting bodies and are adopted as of the specified effective date.
-No new accounting pronouncements are expected to materially impact the Company as at September 30, 2022.
+From time to time, new accounting pronouncements are issued by the International Accounting Standards Board ("IASB") or other standards-setting bodies and are adopted as of the specified effective date.
+No new accounting pronouncements are expected to materially impact the Company as at December 31, 2022.
+See the Company's annual audited consolidated financial statements and notes related thereto for the years ended December 31, 2022 and 2021 as posted on SEDAR for further information.